Linphone is an open source softphone for voice and video over IP calling and instant messaging.

 Create an APK with a different package name

-Now, simply edit the app/build.gradle file and change the value returned by method
+Simply edit the app/build.gradle file and change the value of the

 The next build will automatically use this value everywhere thanks to